woutervanvliet/react-t7e/README.md

     })
 ```

-You can of course read the data from your .mo files any way you want, send another `engine` down the `TranslationProvider`
+You can choose to the data from your .mo files any way you want, send another `engine` down the `TranslationProvider`
 to change the language, wrap multiple `TranslationProvider`'s if you want some part of your app to read messages from
 another language or write your own engine to read translations from somewhere else.